dhis2/dhis2-android-docs/content/capture-app/app-sync-troubleshooting.md

 This section focuses on the [Synchronization Troubleshooting Web App](https://apps.dhis2.org/app/64e70334-be30-4f2e-8883-636beb74ae13) implementation.

-The [Synchronization Troubleshooting Web App](https://apps.dhis2.org/app/64e70334-be30-4f2e-8883-636beb74ae13) provides implementation administrators real-time visibility and troubleshooting capabilities for synchronization errors occurring in the last 24 hours.
+The [Synchronization Troubleshooting Web App](https://apps.dhis2.org/app/64e70334-be30-4f2e-8883-636beb74ae13) provides administrators with real-time visibility into synchronization errors.
+These error records are automatically removed by the backend after a default period of 24 hours.

+This cleanup period is defined in System Settings and applies to all single-run jobs (such as data imports).
+The value can be changed through the API.
+Increasing the period will retain errors for longer but also increase database storage.

+**To check current cleanup period:**

+>
+> GET /api/systemSettings/jobsCleanupAfterMinutes
+>

+**To update cleanup period (value in minutes):**
+>
+> POST /api/systemSettings/jobsCleanupAfterMinutes?value=<value_in_minutes>
+>

 Please note that in this version of the Web App, only users with "F_JOB_LOG_READ" authority are able to monitor the detailed error information.
 Other users will not have access to the web app.